The idea of having a side income appeals to just about every Singaporean, because after all, you can never have too much money.

 But once you actually factor in the amount of time and effort needed to earn money outside of your day job, most people get turned off—after all, the idea of having to slave away giving private tuition or doing freelance work when you’re already exhausted from working long hours in your regular job is not appealing.
 And dealing with bargain hunters and straight up weirdos on Carousell is also very few people’s idea of fun even if you can earn some decent money from it.

 Forget about that.
-Here are five ways to earn spare cash without having to put in much time or effort:
+Here are five ways to earn extra income from home without having to put in much time or effort.

 Heading out for supper with friends on the weekend or going for a movie?
 You can easily pick up a passenger after you leave the house, and accept one more on your way home.
 This is a great idea for those who like to go out late at night when there isn’t much traffic on the roads.
 Earning a side income this way is relatively hassle free since you can just see who is heading in the same direction as you and choose whether or not you would like to give them a ride or not.